 - the authorities cannot tow and impound it,

-- unless they try to contact the owner and inform that it is not registered.3
+- unless they try to contact you (the owner) and inform you that it is not registered.3

 2. What are the consequences of a VC 4000a1 ticket?

 A violation of this statute is charged as an infraction.
-The offender receives a ticket and must pay a fine in the amount of $280.
-But courts can add penalty assessments that make the net cost of the fine several times greater.
+You receive a ticket and must pay a fine in the amount of $280.
+Though courts can add penalty assessments that make the net cost of the fine several times greater.

-Note, however, that police usually do not charge a person of this offense on its own.
-This means that authorities will charge a driver with a VC 4000a1 violation typically only after a traffic stop for some other violation.
+Note, however, that police usually do not charge you with this offense on its own.
+This means that authorities will charge you with a VC 4000a1 violation typically only after a traffic stop for some other violation.

 Example: Jose drives a Hyundai Elantra.
 The registration tags on the vehicle are outdated.
 A police officer, parked and monitoring motorists for speeding, sees the tags as Jose drives by but does not stop him for it.
 Jose was driving under the speed limit.

 But the same officer observes Kelly driving 50-mph in a 30-mph speeding zone.
 He stops her, and upon walking to the driver’s door, notices that her registration tags have expired.
 He charges Kelly with both:

 - a speeding violation, and

 A violation of Vehicle Code 4000a1 is most often a correctable “fix-it ticket.”